claudijo/react-2d-canvas/README.md

 # React 2D Canvas
 Draw text, images, and shapes on an HTML Canvas element using a declarative JSX syntax.
 The library is light weight and builds on top of custom web components from the  Web Components standard.

-React 2D Canvas was created with simple and resource efficient 2D canvas games in mind.
+React 2D Canvas was created with simple 2D canvas games in mind, with focus on resource efficiency and the ease of development that React offers.

 ## Browser support